 There are other fuels that can burn much hotter still, particularly in pure oxygen.

-Where Is The Hottest Part Of A Fire?
+Where Is The Hottest Part?

 The hottest part of a fire is going to be the base.